SkymouseStudios/skymse-jekyll/_drafts/10-best-apps-for-business-owners.md

 * [Microsoft Teams](https://products.office.com/en-us/microsoft-teams/) (included in Office 365 Subscription )

-## 6. Post to all your social media with Buffer
+## 6. Post to all your social media with Buffer.

 `Free, Up to 3 Social Accounts`

 I've been using [Buffer](https://buffer.com) for almost 2 years now.
-Not only do I like the app but I've come to appreciate the company it.
-They have some cool principals and their blog is also pretty great.
+Not only do I like the app, but I've come to appreciate the company.
+They have some cool principals, and their blog is also pretty great.

-I've talked to a lot of people and there are a lot of preferences out there when it comes to social media scheduling.
+I've talked to a lot of people, and there are a lot of preferences out there when it comes to social media scheduling.

-We use Buffer for our clients, ourselves and I use it for my personal account.
+We use Buffer for our clients, and I use it for my personal account.

 ### Using Buffer in the Workplace